West Virginia Republican calls for governor to resign

 A top West Virginia Republican is calling for Gov. Jim Justice to resign.

 The governor has sparred publicly with ranking Republicans over a Senate GOP education plan that has brought dozens of teachers to the Capitol in protest.
-Justice has said the Republican leader of the Senate misled him on the bipartisan support of the bill.
+Justice has said he was led to believe the bill had more bipartisan support than it did.

-Justice has been beset by damaging court cases regarding fines and debts owed by his private businesses.
+The governor has been beset by damaging court cases involving fines and debts owed by his private businesses.

+Justice told reporters Monday that people shouldn't focus on his personal affairs.
+He says the call for his resignation is ridiculous.

 Comments